MidnightProtocol/DCM-Scripting/README.md

     - This script sets up a basic game mode where all players are winners after 20 seconds.

 4. **Explore More Examples**:
-    - For more advanced examples, visit the [DCM Scripting Code Snippets](https://github.com/MidnightProtocol/DCM-Scripting/tree/main/Code-Snippets) on GitHub.
+    - For more advanced examples, visit the [DCM Scripting Code Snippets](https://github.com/MidnightProtocol/DCM-Scripting/tree/main/Code-Snippets) <sub>[FUTURE RELEASE] </sub>

 -----